jeremytammik/tbc/a/1815_devdays_migrate.md

 &ndash; Augusto Goncalves will discuss in detail the updated and new APIs added to the Forge platform during the last year.
 <br/>[Register](https://autodesk.zoom.us/webinar/register/WN_MlyzAqW8TF-oC7XPFcC7FA)
 - <b>Thursday 2020-02-27 &ndash; Revit, Civil 3D and InfraWorks API Updates</b> (for ADN members only)
-&ndash; Join Mikako Harada and Augusto Goncalves to discover the product and API changes and enhancements coming in the next releases of Revit, Civil 3D and InfraWorks.
+&ndash; Join Sasha Crotty and Augusto Goncalves to discover the product and API changes and enhancements coming in the next releases of Revit, Civil 3D and InfraWorks.
 <br/>[Register](https://autodesk.zoom.us/webinar/register/WN_jLl0gXjxTnK3PWHsGyzARg)
 - <b>Tuesday 2020-03-03 &ndash; Inventor, Vault and Fusion API Update</b> (for ADN members only) &ndash; We will review upcoming changes in the next release of Inventor as well as recent updates in Vault and Fusion 360 API.
 <br/>[Register](https://autodesk.zoom.us/webinar/register/WN_XlRo7ADySLGofmc7M9cdkQ)
 - <b>Wednesday 2020-03-04 &ndash; BIM 360 API Update</b>
-&ndash; Learn about the new APIs for the BIM 360 family.
-We’ll talk about what’s in the pipeline for API enhancements.
+&ndash; Learn about new APIs in the BIM 360 family products.
+We’ll talk about new Model Coordination and Cost Management APIs and other API enhancements.
 <br/>[Register](https://autodesk.zoom.us/webinar/register/WN_TIxv3ZpPS1228DYy_-i7HA)
 - <b>Thursday 2020-03-05 &ndash; The next Release of AutoCAD APIs</b> (for ADN members only) &ndash; Discover API changes coming in the upcoming release of AutoCAD Rogue.